Basics of Groundwater

 Some topic areas: underground storage tank program; sludge spreading; solid waste landfills; hazardous substance sites; licensing of commercial small quantity hazardous waste generators.
 Report petroleum product spills (or leaking storage tanks) to the DEP spill hotline at 1-800-482-0777.

-Department of Human Services (DHS), Division of Health Engineering, Subsurface Wastewater Program (regulates septic system installation and siting, and maintains records of the designs of constructed systems) go to this page for contacts .
+Department of Health and Human Services (DHHS), Division of Environmental Health, Subsurface Wastewater Program (regulates septic system installation and siting, and maintains records of the designs of constructed systems) go to this page for contacts .

 A teaspoonful of antifreeze is enough to use up one of a cat's nine lives.
 Splashes of antifreeze from topping off car radiators or puddles from draining old coolant can be lethal.
 Antifreeze is such a common chemical around our homes, that you might lose sight of its threat.
 However, swallowing small amounts of antifreeze can cause kidney failure and death in cats and dogs, and even small children.
 The annual report from the American Association of Poison Control Centers shows that in the year 2000 there were over 1600 antifreeze-related poisonings of children and adults.
 A 1996 survey by American Society for the Prevention of Cruelty to Animals estimates tens of thousands of pets and wild animals are killed or injured each year by drinking antifreeze.

 Most antifreeze used as an automotive engine coolant is up to 95% ethylene glycol.
 When ingested, the ethylene glycol converts to oxalic acid that crystallizes in the kidneys, causing kidney damage, and eventually death.
 Symptoms may not appear for nine hours or more, and at that point it is usually too late to save the victim.